 The Brother MFC-J5620DW proves you can print big without paying big.
-In addition to providing some of the faster print times we've seen, the $149 all-in-one is the only device we've tested in this price range that can handle 11 x 17-inch, tabloid-size paper.
+In addition to providing some of the faster print times we've seen, the $149 all-in-one is the only one of the best all-in-one printers we've tested that can handle 11 x 17-inch, tabloid-size paper.
 Even if you do all your printing on normal 8.5 x 11-inch and smaller paper, the MGC-J5620 has a slew of compelling features, including a high-capacity tray.

 The Brother MFC-J5620DW is the boxiest device we've tested and one of the heaviest, weighing 25 pounds and measuring 19.3 x 13.6 x 9.4 inches.
 Although it prints on tabloid sheets, it wasn't the biggest printer we've tested; the Epson XP-820 (19.1 x 10.4 x 16.8, 21.5 pounds) is 3 inches bigger; however, it's more than 3 pounds lighter.